-(b) The Fondo de Capital Privado Emprenalmiento e innovación SP (Private Capital Enterprising and innovation Fund) is a tuna managea by Creatcorp Capital Colombia, which started format operations on April 12, 2013.
+- (4) These correspond to term deposit investments, entered into with international financial institutions with a minimum rating of A+ for the long term, and A-1+ for the long term and branches abroad of banking institutions monitored by the Financial Superintendence of Colombia with the maximum rating in effect for long and short term. - (5) The Fondo de Capital Privado Emprendimiento e Innovación SP (Private Capital Enterprising and Innovation Fund) is a fund managed by Credicorp Capital Colombia, which started formal operations on April 12, 2013.
 Its investors are Empresas Públicas de Medellín E.S.P. and EPM Inversiones S.A., who made investment commitments for \$100,000 for a five year period.